Obituaries for the week of June 21, 2017

 Mrs. Passmore is survived by her son and daughter-in-law, Bobby and Violeta Passmore of Grove Hill, Ala.; two grandsons, Robert and Schon Passmore of Jackson, Ala. and Richard Passmore of Grove Hill; two great-grandchildren, Rachel and Shawn Claxton and Ethan and Katrina Passmore, all of Jackson; two great-great grandchildren, Addie and Anna Claxton of Jackson and four brothers, Cleveland Steele of Panama City, Fla., Artis Steele of Pensacola, Norman O. Steele of Molino, Fla. and Benny Earl Steele of McCullough, Ala.

-Funeral services will be held Friday, June 16, 2017 at 11 a.m. at Petty-Eastside Chapel Funeral Home with Dr. Jerry Passmore officiating.
-Burial will follow at Oak Grove Cemetery.
+Funeral services were held Friday, June 16, 2017 at 11 a.m. at Petty-Eastside Chapel Funeral Home with Dr. Jerry Passmore officiating.
+Burial followed at Oak Grove Cemetery.

-The family will receive friends Friday, June 16, 2017 from 10 a.m. until service time at 11a.m. at Petty-Eastside Chapel Funeral Home.
+The family received friends Friday, June 16, 2017 from 10 a.m. until service time at 11a.m. at Petty-Eastside Chapel Funeral Home.

 Petty-Eastside Chapel Funeral Homes, LLC in charge of all arrangements, Atmore, Alabama.